Butch Leitzinger

 Robert Franklin "Butch" Leitzinger (born February 28, 1969) is an American professional racing driver.
 He is best known as an ALMS driver with Dyson Racing, but he has also driven for a variety of other teams and race series.
-He won the IMSA Pro WSC Ckampionship driver's titles in both 1997 and 1998 while driving for Dyson Racing.
-Also a three time winner of the Daytona 24 hours race in 1994, 1997 and 1999.
+He won the IMSA Pro WSC Championship driver's titles in both 1997 and 1998 while driving for Dyson Racing.
+Leitzinger is also a three time winner of the Daytona 24 Hours race, having won in 1994, 1997 and 1999.

 Racing career

 Sports car racing

 Leitzinger has driven for the Bentley factory team at Le Mans in 2001 and 2002, for the Cadillac team at Le Mans in 2000 and for Panoz at Le Mans in 1999.
 Leitzinger has also driven in the GT classification for Risi Competizione at Le Mans in 2003.
 Leitzinger was also named 2002 Rookie of the Year in the Trans-Am Series.
 Butch drove the Alex Job Racing (AJR) No. 81 Porsche GT3 car in the first four events in the American Le Mans Series GTC class for the 2010 season, with Juan Gonzales earning victories at the 2010 12 Hours of Sebring as well as at Long Beach and a podium finish at Laguna Seca, resulting in the duo achieving a healthy lead in the points standings before unfortunate circumstances forced Alex Job Racing to downsize to a single-car effort with the No. 23 car for the remainder of the season.

 Leitzinger spent the 2011 season as a substitute driver when needed and as a third driver during endurance races.
 As a substitute, Leitzinger ran a total of two ALMS races, one of which was the Lime Rock race in which he and Bill Sweedler finished third in class in the AJR GTC Porsche.
 The other race was the Road America race in which he drove the PR1/Mathiasen Motorsports LMPC car with Rudy Junco and on his first time ever driving an LMPC car and the first time with the team Leitzinger qualified on pole in class and along with Junco, won the race in class.
 As a third driver in endurance races Leitzinger drove along with Humaid Al Masaood and Steven Kane in the No. 20 Oryx Dyson Racing car at Laguna Seca and Road Atlanta.
-At Laguna Seca the 20 car led much of the race and finished in third.
+At Laguna Seca, the No. 20 car led much of the race and finished in third.
 In the Petit Le Mans at Road Atlanta the car was sidelined early with a throttle position sensor problem.
 Shortly after returning to the track something in the left rear of the car broke as Leitzinger rounded turn 1 at about 150 mph which sent him off the track and hard into the tires ending the day for the 20 car.